-For example, let's say you hurt your back at work, if the insurance adjustor asked you "have you ever had back problems before?" and you answered "no", but there are medical records showing you saw a chiropractor 5 years ago or saw your family doctor for a sore back 10 years ago then your credibility has been damaged.
-Your credibility is very important in any injury case and failing to disclose prior treatment may result in a denial.
+For example, let's say you hurt your back at work.
+If the insurance adjuster asked you "Have you ever had back problems before?" and you answered "no", but there are medical records showing you saw a chiropractor five years ago or saw your family doctor for a sore back 10 years ago, then your credibility has been damaged.
+Your credibility is very important in any injury case, and failing to disclose prior treatment may result in a denial of benefits or damages.